TomGeorge1234/HopfieldNetworkTutorial/README.md

 In this tutorial ([hopfield_networks.ipynb](hopfield_networks.ipynb)) - designed for the TReND Comp Neuro and ML summer school 2023 - we will get hands on building Hopfield networks and training them to memorise patterns.
 We'll start off simple with a classic Hopfield netowrk which can memorize random binary patterns.
 Afterwards we'll train an improved version to memorise the 54 African flags.
 Here's the plan:

-1. Generate some random binary patterns we'll use as our "memories"
+1. Generate some random binary patterns we'll use as our "memories".
-2. Make a classic Hopfield Network: calcualte the weight martix and define the dynamical update rule
+2. Make a classic Hopfield Network: calculate the weight martix and define the dynamical update rule.
-3. Test it: can the dynamics of our Hopfield network recover the memories we gave it
+3. Test it: can the dynamics of our Hopfield network recover the memories we gave it?
-4. Improve it: With a simple upgrade to [modern Hopfield Networks](https://ml-jku.github.io/hopfield-layers/#energy) we can remember more complex patterns such as flags
+4. Improve it: With a simple upgrade to [modern Hopfield Networks](https://ml-jku.github.io/hopfield-layers/#energy) we can remember more complex patterns such as flags.

 Flags data is pickled inside `flags_of_africa.pickle`.
 This will be downloaded automatically within the script.